terramate-io/terramate/docs/project-config.md

 # Project Config

 Terramate does not depend on user configuration and comes with a set of sensible defaults.
 Configurations allow you to override any terramate default value.

+There can be only one Terramate project configuration on the entire project and it **must** be located at the project root dir.

 Project wide configuration is done via a **config** block inside the **terramate** block: